Course Of Study Catalog 2025-2026

 INTRODUCTION TO DANCE: (Grade 7/8)

-This is a beginning level dance course that introduces and reviews the basic techniques and principles of Jazz, Modern/Contemporary, Ballet and Hip-Hop, along with studies in Improvisation, Choreography, Production, Anatomy, Dance History, and Fitness.
-No prior experience or dance knowledge required.
+This is a beginning level dance course that introduces and reviews the basic techniques and principles of Jazz, Modern/Contemporary, Ballet, and Hip-Hop, along with studies in Improvisation, Choreography, Production, Anatomy, Dance History, and Fitness.
+While no prior experience or dance knowledge is required, dancers with experience are also welcome to further develop their skills and refine their technique.
+The course provides a supportive environment for both beginners and those looking to enhance their foundational dance abilities.

 LEADERSHIP/ASSOCIATED STUDENT BODY (ASB): (Grade 7/8)